-In order to manage liquidity requirements, the Group has diversified its sources of financing, set up a €300 million NEU CP program in the first quarter of 2018, and has access to an unused €400 million revolving line of credit maturing in April 2023.
+In order to manage liquidity requirements, the Group has diversified its sources of financing, set up a €300 million NEU CP program in the first quarter of 2018 (increased to €400 million in June 2020), and has access to an unused €400 million revolving line of credit maturing in April 2023.

-In addition, the process of diversifying financing and renegotiating the Group's financial instruments, which started at the beginning of 2018 and contributes to risk management and mitigation, continued in 2019 with the refinancing of the 2016 debenture loan for a total of €650 million, in two tranches of €300 million and €350 million maturing in 2024 and 2026.
-Finally, the Group has raised €100 million of financing from the European Investment Bank, which is repayable over a nine-year period.
+In addition, the process of diversifying financing and renegotiating the Group's financial instruments, which started at the beginning of 2018 and contributes to risk management and mitigation, continued in 2019 with the refinancing of the 2016 debenture loan for a total of €650 million, in two tranches of €300 million and €350 million maturing in 2024 and 2026, and €100 million in financing from the European Investment Bank (EIB), repayable over nine years.
+Lastly, due to the Covid-19 crisis, in April 2020 the Group raised €500 million in financing in the form of a state-guaranteed loan from a group of French banks.
+The French government has guaranteed 70% of this financing.